 (NOTE: This treatment is not for individuals who are actively experiencing natural hair loss – those patients are good candidates for medical treatments designed to prevent or slow hair loss.)

 Hairline grafting is generally used to treat receding hairlines in men and women.
-As part of the surgery, the patient’s hairline (on the forehead) area is “lowered,” using a combination of surgery and hair transplants, eliminating the appearance of baldness.
+As part of the surgery, the patient’s hairline (on the forehead) area is “lowered,” using surgery, eliminating the appearance of baldness.
 As part of this process, hair follicles are taken from the back or sides of the patient’s scalp and then grafted to the front hairline area, where they will then grow back naturally as they did at the donor site.

 Your surgeon will make a small incision all along the natural hairline.
 The hair-bearing tissue is then moved forward and sutured into its new lower position.
-After closure of the incision, hair follicles are then taken from the back or sides of the patient’s scalp to be transplanted along the newly lowered hairline, where they will then grow back normally.
-The use of hair transplants works to normalize the shape of the new hairline and also to minimize the appearance of any scars as hair grows through and over the incision line.
 In most cases, there is only a very minimal, barely imperceptible scar at the hairline.

 There is very little post-surgery pain associated with hairline restoration surgery.
 The most common side effect is slight facial swelling, generally in the forehead and eye area.
 Most often this is not painful, but may require up to 7 days for it to subside completely.
 Because of this, many patients will take a week off from work, but can return to light activities after 2 or 3 days and normal activity level after a week.
 Patients may experience temporary, harmless numbness at the front of the scalp, which generally subsides after a few weeks.